Renée Trepagnier (University of Bristol in partnership with the Ashmolean Museum, Oxford)

-Supervised by Professor Nicoletta Momigliano and Dr Shelley Hales (Bristol); Dr Andrew Shapland and Dr Eleanor Standley (Oxford)
+Supervised by Professor Nicoletta Momigliano and Dr. Shelley Hales (Bristol); Dr. Andrew Shapland and Dr. Eleanor Standley (Ashmolean, Oxford)

 Renée has a BA in Classical Studies and a BS in Anthropology from Tulane University (Louisiana, USA) where she studied the role of gender and personhood in the mortuary landscapes of Bronze Age (Minoan) Crete.
 She completed her MPhil in Classical Archaeology at the University of Oxford with a dissertation which examined the role of the neighbouring buildings surrounding the Palace of Knossos and their relationship to the Palace through ceramic and small finds GIS analysis.

 Renée took part in two study seasons at Knossos as a research assistant working on legacy material from Sir Arthur Evans’s excavations at Knossos (The House of the Frescoes and the Northwest Treasure House).
 She has also worked on excavations at the Bronze Age site of Palaikastro in Crete and at Pompeii in Italy, and as an intern at several museums and heritage institutes, including the National Trust and Guildhall Art Gallery.
 She is currently a volunteer tour guide at the Ashmolean Museum.